VikeLabs/courseup/README.md

 You will now be able to develop the frontend React application.
 Any changes made to the code will hot-reload upon save.

+Failing to compile on a windows environment?
+Run the following commands and then retry step 4:
+`git fetch --all`
+`git reset --hard`

 If you get stuck setting up the development environment, try Google **then** if you're still stuck drop a question in our [GitHub Discussions](https://github.com/VikeLabs/courseup/discussions/categories/q-a).

 ### Directory Structure